nhm38/ECE4960/lab13-page.md

 Belief: (-1.219, 0.000, -30.000)

 The x and y position belief of (0 ft, 0 ft) was correct!
-As seen in Lab 12 as well, there is small but reasonable error in the angular orientation.
+As seen in Lab 12, there is small but reasonable error in the angular orientation.
 I was facing downward in the map which would be 270 degrees or -90 degrees.

 ![Plot 3](img/lab12/plot_5_-3.png)

+### Discussion
+Please carefully document how well your solution, and all parts of it, works.
+This may include a brief introduction to the capabilities of your system, relevant code snippets, and a flowchart diagram of what processes (offboard/onboard) run when; how long each take to execute and how reliable/accurate the outcome is.

+Note that these waypoints are increasingly difficult, and you may not be able to execute the full length of waypoints or hit all of them accurately.
+Quantify and discuss how well your solution works (and why it works better in some situations).
+And of course, upload a video of your best run; please be sure to include both planning and execution steps (e.g. by combining screen capture and live video of the robot).